Outline of intellectual property

-The following outline is provided as an overview of and topical guide to intellectual property:
+The following outline is provided as an overview and topical guide to intellectual property:

-Intellectual property – intangible assets such as musical, literary, and artistic works; discoveries and inventions; and words, phrases, symbols, and designs.
-Common types of intellectual property rights include copyright, trademarks, patents, industrial design rights, trade dress, and in some jurisdictions trade secrets.
-They may be sometimes called intellectual rights.
+Intellectual property refers to intangible assets such as musical, literary, and artistic works; discoveries and inventions; and words, phrases, symbols, and designs.
+Common types of intellectual property rights include copyrights, trademarks, patents, industrial design rights, trade dress, and in some jurisdictions, trade secrets.
+These may be sometimes called intellectual rights.